jan-kamer/clickable_js_darts_scorer/README.md

 ![Image of the application with the settings section: Enter player names and choose score](https://i.postimg.cc/BQKmhnn1/clickable-dartboard-counter1.png)
 ![Image of the application with the clickable dartboard and scoreboard](https://i.postimg.cc/6pxYFx8b/clickable-dartboard-counter2.png)

+## Roadmap

+- Allow to correct single throws, delete and press again on the dartboard
+- Able to play with more than two players

 ## License

 [License](dartboard/dartboard_license.md)